Defining Algorithms

 Context and Inputs are preserved between different testing sessions, even between different algorithms.

-By pressing the DOWNLOAD INPUTS button, you can obtain the JSON passed as inputs parameters of the script you are configuring.
+By pressing the DOWNLOAD INPUTS button, you can obtain the JSON passed as input parameters of the script you are configuring.

-Instead, by pressing the TRY button, the dialog switch to the execution mode which display the Outputs and the Logs.
+Instead, by pressing the TRY button, the dialog switches to the execution mode, which displays the Outputs and the Logs.